nowisesys/citrus-logging/README.md

 bash$> make && make install
 ```

-Pass --prefix=path to configure or use DESTDIR for make install to install in non-standard locations.
+Pass --prefix=path to configure or use environment variable DESTDIR for installation to non-standard locations.

 ## Getting started